corvus5e/processor_emulator/README.md

 store r0 5      # store value of register 0 into memory memory with address 5
 store r0 @r1    # store value of register 0 into memory address pointed in register 1

-my_location:    # label for jumps
-jmp my_location # jump to memory location 5 (set program counter to 5)
-jnz r0 5        # jump to location 5 if value in register 0 is not zero
+label:          # label for jumps jmp label       # jump to memory location 5 (set program counter to 5) jnz r0 label    # jump to location 5 if value in register 0 is not zero

 add r0 5        # Adds to register 0 the value 5.
 Result stored in register 0
 add r0 r1       # Adds value of register 1 to rigister 0.
 Result stored in register 0